jrenaud90/TidalPy/Documentation/material_x/material_eos.md

 - Birch, F. (1947).
 Finite elastic strain of cubic crystals. *Physical Review*, 71(11), 809-824.
 - Vinet, P., Ferrante, J., Rose, J. H., and Smith, J. R. (1987).
 Compressibility of solids. *Journal of Geophysical Research*, 92(B9), 9319-9325.
+- Anderson, O. L. (1995). *Equations of State of Solids for Geophysics and Ceramic Science*.
+Oxford University Press.
+Thermal pressure and the near constancy of $\alpha K_T$ at high temperature.
 - Poirier, J.-P. (2000). *Introduction to the Physics of the Earth's Interior*, second edition.
 Comparison of the finite-strain and universal forms.
 - Dziewonski, A. M., and Anderson, D. L. (1981).
 Preliminary reference Earth model. *Physics of the Earth and Planetary Interiors*, 25(4), 297-356.